fgauna12/AzureRancherHa/README.md

-# AzureRancherHa
+# Rancher 2.4+ with High Availability on Azure
-A reference architecture for running Rancher using k3s on Azure with availability zones
+A reference architecture for running Rancher using k3s on Azure with availability zones on Azure.
+The goal is to follow best practices for Azure and Rancher.
+This architecture assumes a [hub/spoke Rancher](https://rancher.com/docs/rancher/v2.x/en/best-practices/deployment-strategies/) topology.

 ## Pre-Requisites
 1. Terraform